About the posterior distribution in hidden Markov models with unknown number of states: Introduction

 \section{Introduction}

-Hidden Markov models are stochastic processes $(X_j,Y_j)_{j\geq 0}$ where $(X_j)_{j\geq 0} $ is a Markov chain living in a state space $\mathcal X$ and conditionnally on $(X_j)_{j\geq 0}$ the $Y_j$ 's are independent with a distribution depending only on $X_j$ and living in $\mathcal Y$.
-The observations are $Y_{1:n} = (Y_1,\cdots,Y_n)$ and the associated states $X_{1:n} = (X_1,\cdots,X_n)$ are unobserved.
-Hidden Markov models are useful tools to model time series where the observed phenomenon is driven by a latent Markov chain.
-They may be seen as a dynamic extension of mixture models.
-They have been used successfully in a variety of applications such as economics (e.g. \citep{albert:chib:1993a}), genomics (e.g. \citep{churchill:89}), signal processing and image analysis (e.g. \citep{andrieu:doucet:2000}), ecology (e.g. \citep{guttorp:95}), speech recognition (e.g. \citep{rabiner:89}) to name but a few.
-The books \citep{macdonald:zucchini:1997}, \citep{macdonald:zucchini:2009} and \citep{cappe:moulines:ryden:2004} provide several examples of applications of HMMs and give a recent (for the latter) state of the art in the statistical analysis of HMMs.
-When the state space $\mathcal X$ of the hidden Markov chain is finite, the number of hidden states induces a classification of the regimes in which the time series evolves.
-They often have a practical interpretation in the modelling of the underlying phenomenon.
-It is thus of importance to be able to infer both the number of hidden states (which we call the order of the HMM) from data, when it is not known in advance and the associated parameters.
+Finite state space hidden Markov models (which will be shortened to HMMs throughout the paper) are stochastic processes $(X_j,Y_j)_{j\geq 1}$ where $(X_j)_{j\geq1} $ is a Markov chain living in a finite state space $\mathcal X$ and conditionally on $(X_j)_{j\geq1}$ the $Y_j$'s are independent with a distribution depending only on $X_j$ and living in $\mathcal Y$.
+HMMs are useful tools to model time series where the observed phenomenon is driven by a latent Markov chain.
+They have been used successfully in a variety of applications, the books MacDonald and Zucchini \cite{macdonald:zucchini:1997}, Zucchini and MacDonald \cite{macdonald:zucchini:2009} and Capp{\'e} \textit{et al.} \cite{cappe:moulines:ryden:2004} provide several examples of applications of HMMs and give a recent (for the latter) state of the art in the statistical analysis of HMMs.
+Finite state space HMMs may also be seen as a dynamic extension of finite mixture models and may be used to do unsupervised clustering.
+The hidden states often have a practical interpretation in the modelling of the underlying phenomenon.
+It is thus of importance to be able to infer both the number of hidden states (which we call the order of the HMM) from the data, and the associated parameters.

+The aim of this paper is to provide a frequentist asymptotic analysis of Bayesian methods used for statistical inference in finite state space HMMs when the order is unknown.
+Let us first review what is known on the subject and important questions that still stay unsolved.